ROCm/HIP/docs/reference/c++_support.rst

 C++14 support
 -------------------------------------------------------------------------------

-The C++14 language features are supported, except for the updates to the memory model.
+The C++14 language features are supported.

 C++17 support
 -------------------------------------------------------------------------------